by David W. Brown Middletown, RI July 2025

-I have been on the RAB since its founding in 1995 … was its Community Co-chairman, 2016-21.
-The current Community Co-chairman is Henry Stueber, email hbstueber@comcast.net.
-The Navy Co-chairman is David Dorocz, Environmental Director for Naval Station Newport, email david.d.dorocz.civ@us.navy.mil.
+The current Community Co-chairman is Henry Stueber, a retired Navy officer who lives in Newport and well understands neighborhood and shore-area concerns, email hbstueber@comcast.net.
+The Navy Co-chairman, David Dorocz, has long experience as Environmental Director for Naval Station Newport, email david.d.dorocz.civ@us.navy.mil.

 It takes a long time to pinpoint contaminants, weigh cleanup options, and complete the work.
-Along the way, new concerns have shown up, like PFAS in soil and water near former fire-suppression systems.
-There is growing awareness of need to take into account the climate-related changes in our shore lines and storm-water runoffs.
-But the end seems in sight these next few years.
+Along the way, new concerns have shown up — PFAS in soil and water near former fire-suppression systems … a few spots that may still have live munitions lurking.
+There is now more awareness of need to take into account the climate-related changes in our shore lines and storm-water runoffs.
+But for the most urgent of the cleanup needs, the end seems in sight these next few years.

 Here is the Navy’s website about the Environmental Restoration Program at Naval Station Newport.